Another Word For POWERFUL

 Adjective : Dominant; holding sway; having particular power or influence.

-Adjective : (postpositive) of a monarch, ruling in one's one right; often contrasted with consort and dowager
+Adjective : (postpositive) of a monarch, ruling in one's own right; often contrasted with consort and dowager

 reigning